lammps/lammps/doc/src/lepton_expression.rst

 The definition of an intermediate value may itself involve other intermediate values.
 Whitespace and quotation characters ('\'' and '"') are ignored.
-All uses of a value must appear *before* that value’s definition.
+All uses of a value must appear *before* that value's definition.
 For efficiency reasons, the expression string is parsed, optimized, and then stored in an internal, pre-parsed representation for evaluation.

+Evaluating Lepton expressions is typically between 2 and 4 times slower than the corresponding compiled and optimized C++ code.